SAP-samples/ui5-exercises-codejam/chapters/1.04-first-controller/readme.md

 })
 ```

 We created our first controller file.
 We imported the core `Controller` from the library, passed it to a function and extended it.
-To demonstrate how the controller works, we added an alert to the `onInit` method, which automatically gets triggered upon initialization of the view.
+To demonstrate how the controller works, we added an alert to the `onInit` [lifecycle hook](https://sapui5.hana.ondemand.com/sdk/#/topic/121b8e6337d147af9819129e428f1f75.html), which automatically gets called upon initialization of the view.

 ### 2. Reference the controller in the `app/webapp/view/App.view.xml`